The Mob (film): Plot

-Damico, still posing as Flynn, now manages to hook up with union thug Joe Castro, who tries to frame Damico for murder by having his strong-arm goon Gunner temporarily seize the undercover cop's own pistol to shoot and kill a potential stoolie, Culio.
-Castro then has Gunner return the pistol to Damico, who the next day is arrested for the murder by a crooked police sergeant named Bennion, although Police Lt.
-Banks manages to spring him.
+Damico, still posing as Flynn, now manages to hook up with union thug Joe Castro (Ernest Borgnine), who tries to frame Damico for murder by having his strong-arm goon Gunner (Neville Brand) temporarily seize the undercover cop's own pistol to shoot and kill a potential stoolie, Culio (Frank DeKova).
+Castro then has Gunner return the pistol to Damico, who the next day is arrested for the murder by a crooked police sergeant named Bennion (Walter Klavun), although Police Lt.
+Banks manages to spring him when it is found the murder gun does not match Flynn's gun.
+(Flynn switched guns anticipating that he was potentially being set up).

-After following one blind alley involving a federal agent—the man he knows as Tom Clancy—Damico is given a tip by the bartender Smoothie, who offers to drive Damico to meet the long-sought Blackie.
-Once the two men are at the mob boss's office of operations, Damico is shocked when Smoothie reveals that he is actually Blackie.
-A gunfight ensues, Blackie is wounded but escapes, and goes to a nearby hospital, where, under a new identity, he is admitted to have his wound treated.
-Damico's fiancee Mary, whom the mob had kidnapped earlier and had injured while interrogating her at Blackie's office, is taken to the same hospital.
-When Damico later visits her, the recovering Blackie confronts the couple in Mary's hospital room.
-He pulls out a pistol from his hospital robe's pocket.
-Just as he is preparing to kill the couple, a pair of police snipers in a nearby building fatally shoot Blackie as a stands near the hospital room's window.
+After following one blind alley involving a federal agent—the man he knows as Tom Clancy—Damico is given a tip by the bartender Smoothie, who offers to drive Damico to meet the elusive Blackie.
+Once the two men are at the mob boss' base of operations, Damico is shocked when Smoothie reveals that he is actually Blackie.
+Blackie wants to hire Flynn to kill a witness, an Officer Damico (he does not realize that Flynn is Damico).
+To the horror of Flynn/Damico, the criminals have kidnapped his fiancee Mary and she has been cruelly interrogated by a brutal hood (Robert Foulk) to reveal the whereabouts of Damico, but Mary (Betty Buehler) won't talk.
+Flynn pulls his gun, a gunfight ensues, the hood is killed, but Blackie is only wounded and escapes secretly to a nearby hospital, where, under a new identity, he is admitted to have his wound treated.
+Mary has been slightly injured while being interrogated at Blackie's office, and has been taken to the same hospital.
+While Damico visits her, the wounded Blackie learns that they are in the hospital and confronts the couple in Mary's hospital room.
+Blackie pulls a pistol from his hospital robe's pocket; just as he is preparing to kill the couple, a pair of police snipers stationed in the adjacent building fatally shoot Blackie as he stands near the hospital room's window.
+Following this is the light-hearted last scene with Johnny, Mary, Lt.
+Banks, Tom, and Peggy Clancy meeting together in a bar.